Helen Grayco: Later career

 Grayco continued to sing in various venues for about the next ten years.
 Her last public appearance was in 1968 on an episode of The Dean Martin Show.

 In 1961, Grayco was the spokesperson for Kahlúa coffee liqueur.
 Her activities included a 13-week tour promoting the product.

+After a period of retirement, Grayco briefly resumed recording for United Artists Records in 1976.
+Her first single for the label was "If That's Now Nature Made Him".
+The song received attention from Billboard editors who deemed it one of the first pop songs with a theme of homosexuality, as it is about a woman who falls in love with a gay man.

 Personal life and death

 Grayco married Spike Jones on July 18, 1949, in Beverly Hills, California.
-They had three children: producer Spike Jones Jr., Grammy award-winning recording engineer Leslie Ann Jones, and Gina Jones.
+They had three children: producer Spike Jones Jr., Grammy Award-winning recording engineer Leslie Ann Jones, and Gina Jones.
 The marriage lasted until Jones's death on May 1, 1965, from emphysema.

 In 1968, she married Bill Rosen, who owned a restaurant named Gatsby's in New York City.
-She moved to New York with him and later moved back to Los Angeles with him when he opened a restaurant called Gatsby's in L.A.
+She moved to New York with him and later moved back to Los Angeles with him when he opened a restaurant called Gatsby's there.
 Rosen died in 2002.

 Grayco died of cancer in Los Angeles on August 20, 2022, at the age of 97.